ropensci/nasapower/inst/paper/paper.md

-communities, AG (agroclimatology), SSE (Surface meteorology and Solar Energy) and SB (Sustainable Buildings); three temporal averages, Daily, Interannual and Climatology; three geographic options, single point, regional and global for the appropriate 141 parameters offered. _nasapower_ uses _lubridate_ [@Grolemund2011] internally to format and parse dates which are passed along to the the query constructed using _crul_ [@Chamberlain2018] to interface with the POWER API.
+communities, AG (agroclimatology), SSE (Surface meteorology and Solar Energy) and SB (Sustainable Buildings); three temporal averages, Daily, Interannual and Climatology; three geographic options, single point, regional and global for the appropriate parameters offered. _nasapower_ uses _lubridate_ [@Grolemund2011] internally to format and parse dates which are passed along to the the query constructed using _crul_ [@Chamberlain2018] to interface with the POWER API.
 The query returns a json response, which is parsed by _jsonlite_ [@Ooms2014] to obtain the url of the .csv file that has been requested.
-The .csv file is read directly into R using _readr_ [@Wickham2017].
-Data are returned in a tidy data frame [@Wickham2014] as a _tibble_ [@Mueller2018] with a custom metadata header, which provides POWER metadata.
+The .csv file is downloaded to local disk using _curl_ [@Ooms2018] and read into R using _readr_ [@Wickham2017].
+Data are returned in a tidy data frame [@Wickham2014] as a _tibble_ [@Mueller2018] with a custom header, which provides POWER metadata.
 Two other functions provide functionality to generate weather input files for agricultural crop modelling.
-The `create_met()` function is essentially a wrapper for the `get_power()` function coupled with the `prepareMet()` and `writeMet()` functions from _APSIM_ [@Fainges2017] to simplify the process of querying the data and creating .met files for use in Agricultural Production Systems sIMulator (APSIM).
-While the `create_icasa()` function wraps `get_power()` in a function that generates and locally saves a text file in ICASA format for use in the Decision Support System for Agrotechnology Transfer (DSSAT) model [@Jones2003; @Hoogenboom2017].
+The `create_met()` function is a wrapper for the `get_power()` function coupled with the `prepareMet()` and `writeMet()` functions from _APSIM_ [@Fainges2017] to simplify the process of querying the data and creating text files in the .met format for use in Agricultural Production Systems sIMulator (APSIM).
+While the `create_icasa()` function wraps the `get_power()` into a function that generates and locally saves a text file in the International Consortium for Agricultural Systems Applications (ICASA) format for use in the Decision Support System for Agrotechnology Transfer (DSSAT) framework [@Jones2003; @Hoogenboom2017].
 Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@Hijmans2017].

 Integrating this data retrieval and formatting in R will streamline processes with models such as APSIM [@Keating2003], DSSAT